Thqrn/ffmpeg-scripts/README.md

 # Replace Audio
 Allows you to replace the audio in a video with audio from another source.

+# Resample Video
+Resamples a video to a lower framerate using tmix.

 # Upscale NN
 Scales a file with nearest neighbor.
 This works with images, videos, gifs, etc. It's planned to add more algorithms in the future.